United Way of Greater Mercer County Board of Directors Invites You

 Proceeds from the event will directly provide food, rental and utility assistance, health insurance access, tax preparation services, financial coaching, college planning and other resources to help individuals and families get ahead.
 There are over 66,000 families in Mercer County struggling to make ends meet.

-Meet the Mistress of Ceremony:
+Meet the Master of Ceremony:

-2024 Awards:
+2025 Awards:

 Live United Corporate Award: